Loney Gordon: Early life and education

-Gordon was born in Arkansas in 1915, and moved to Michigan with her family as a young child.
-In 1939, Gordon earned a bachelor's degree in home economics and chemistry from what was then called Michigan State College.
-Following college, she sought a career as a dietitian.
-She found a job working as a dietitian in a mental institution in Virginia, but, according to a 1999 interview with Gordon by Grand Valley State University history professor Carolyn Shapiro Shapin, Gordon said the doctor treated her poorly and she was given inadequate living quarters.
-She returned to Grand Rapids to seek work, but she was informed that "white male chefs would not want to take orders from a black female dietitian."
-She was hired by Dr. Kendrick to support pertussis research at the Michigan Department of Health's Grand Rapids lab around 1944.
+Gordon was born in Arkansas in 1915 and moved to West Michigan with her family as a young child.
+In 1939, Gordon earned a bachelor's degree in home economics and chemistry from Michigan State College (now Michigan State University) and began her career as a dietitian in a mental institution in Virginia.
+In a 1999 interview, Gordon said she was given inadequate living quarters and was treated poorly by medical staff.
+In pursuit of better employment, she returned to Grand Rapids but found that male chefs would not take orders from a black female dietitian.
+She was hired as a laboratory assistant at the Michigan Department of Health, and joined the doctors Pearl Kendrick and Grace Eldering in their evening effort to develop an effective pertussis vaccine — an effort that took place in addition to the department's usual responsibilities.